- Box braids are protective styles that imply creating three-strand plaits by sectioning squared boxes.

 One of the most famous protective styles, box braids are three-strand individual braids styled by sectioning squared-off parts or boxes, hence the name.
 As compared to other braiding styles such as cornrows, box braids offer more versatility because the individual braids are not woven tightly to the scalp.
 This means that after the braids have been created, the wearer can then further style them in a myriad of ways.

 Depending on your style goals, you either use only your natural hair or also add extensions to create the desired length, texture, or color.
-While you can use a range of colors or extensions, box braids are also a time commitment with a minimum of three hours for large-width braids and as many as 10 hours for micro-width braids.
+While you can use a range of colors or extensions (like crochet hair synthetic extensions), box braids are also a time commitment with a minimum of three hours for large-width braids and as many as 10 hours for micro-width braids.

 For many African cultures, braiding styles were a way to distinguish between cultural groups.
 And some experts believe that the more intricate a braiding style was, the more it expressed the wealth of the wearer.
 It’s important to note that there are many different braiding styles, and box braids are just one of many.